Analyze Network Traffic with Network Flows

 Get detailed information of your devices

-Network flow data also provides more detailed information on network's hosts such as traffic, packets, ports, peer or applications.
+Network flow data also provides more detailed information on network hosts such as traffic, packets, ports, peer or applications.

-With the help of the network flow it is possible to obtain detailed user data from the used switches and routers – provided these support a network flow protocol.
-In this way the monitoring solution in operation can list, for example, top talkers and top listeners in the network, as well as breaking down network usage by source, destination address, protocol or application.
-In addition the administrator also receives further information on what is happening in the network.
+With the help of the network flow, it is possible to obtain detailed user data from the used switches and routers – provided these support a network flow protocol.
+This way, the monitoring solution in operation can list top talkers and top listeners in the network, as well as breaking down network usage by source, destination address, protocol or application.
+In addition, the administrator also receives further information on what is happening in the network.

 The flow data is provided via various protocols, such as NetFlow or sFlow.
 Cisco originally developed NetFlow with the intention of simplifying the creation of access control lists.
 However, the data collected has proven to be very useful for additional analysis, so the network manufacturer has developed the protocol further.

 Although other analysis techniques from other network manufacturers, such as J-flow from Juniper Networks, NetStream from Huawei or Rflow from Ericsson, are now available, Cisco's technique is the most common.
 With IPFIX, the IETF (Internet Engineering Task Force) has also introduced an industry standard for the export of flow data records based on NetFlow version 9.
 Many producers now support this protocol with their devices.

 With flow examination, the administrator is able to know who is doing what, when and where in the network, and how the data traffic flows in their infrastructure.
 It also enables the administrator to detect any anomalies that may indicate malware or other undesirable network events.

 The data also helps with capacity planning in the network.
 Finally, an inspection of network flow can be used to determine how much network bandwidth an application requires.
 On the one hand, this helps to assess the impact of certain applications on the network.
 For example, peaks can be quickly identified and connection bottlenecks in the network optimized.